Ghostbusters: Plot

 After Columbia University parapsychology professors Peter Venkman, Ray Stantz, and Egon Spengler experience their first encounter with a ghost at the New York Public Library, the university dean dismisses the credibility of their paranormal-focused research and fires them.
 The trio responds by establishing "Ghostbusters", a paranormal investigation and elimination service operating out of a disused firehouse.
 They develop high-tech nuclear-powered equipment to capture and contain ghosts, although business is initially slow.

-After a paranormal encounter in her apartment, cellist Dana Barrett calls the Ghostbusters.
+Following a paranormal encounter in her apartment, cellist Dana Barrett visits the Ghostbusters.
 She recounts witnessing a demonic dog-like creature in her refrigerator utter a single word: "Zuul".
 Ray and Egon research Zuul and details of Dana's building while Peter inspects her apartment and unsuccessfully attempts to seduce her.
-The Ghostbusters are hired to remove a gluttonous ghost, Slimer, from the Sedgewick Hotel.
+The Ghostbusters are hired to remove a gluttonous ghost from the Sedgewick Hotel.
 Having failed to properly test their equipment, Egon warns the group that crossing the energy streams of their proton pack weapons could cause a catastrophic explosion.
 They capture the ghost and deposit it in an ecto-containment unit under the firehouse.
 Supernatural activity rapidly increases across the city and the Ghostbusters become famous; they hire a fourth member, Winston Zeddemore, to cope with the growing demand.

 Suspicious of the Ghostbusters, Environmental Protection Agency inspector Walter Peck asks to evaluate their equipment, but Peter rebuffs him.
 Egon warns that the containment unit is nearing capacity and supernatural energy is surging across the city.
-Peter meets with Dana and informs her Zuul was a demigod worshipped as a servant to "Gozer the Gozerian", a shapeshifting god of destruction.
-Upon returning home, she is possessed by Zuul; a similar entity possesses her neighbor, Louis Tully.
+Peter meets with Dana and informs her that Zuul was a demigod worshipped as a servant to "Gozer the Gozerian", a shapeshifting god of destruction.
+Upon returning home, Dana is possessed by Zuul; a similar entity possesses her neighbor, Louis Tully.
 Peter arrives and finds the possessed Dana/Zuul claiming to be "the Gatekeeper".
-Louis is brought to Egon by police officers and claims he is "Vinz Clortho, the Keymaster".
-The Ghostbusters agree to keep the pair separated.
+Louis is brought to Egon by police officers and claims that he is "Vinz Clortho, the Keymaster".
+The Ghostbusters agree that they must keep the pair separated.